intel/wult/content/pages/ndl.rst

 Overview
 ========

-*Ndl* is a very specific tool and we did not document it that much.
-But from the usage perspective it is very similar to *wult* - supports similar commands and provides similar data analysis capabilities.
+*Ndl* is a another tool that comes with the wult project.
+It is a very specific tool and we did not document it that much, because we expect very limited audience for this tool.

+From the usage perspective, *ndl* it is very similar to *wult* - it supports similar commands and provides similar data analysis capabilities.
 It also comes with a man page and the help text.
-Please, feel free to ask questions by filing GitHub issues or e-mailing Artem Bityutskiy <dedekind1@gmail.com>.
+Please, feel free to ask questions by filing GitHub issues (preferred) or sending an e-mail to Artem Bityutskiy <dedekind1@gmail.com>.

 Principle of operation
 ======================